 Your goals shape your promotions.

-The last step in any marketing campaign is the promotion.
+You can now see that the promotion is the last step in any marketing campaign.
 Promotions change customer behaviour.
-Use them to change customer behaviour to your advantage.
+Use them to change customer behaviour to meet your goals.

 Seasonal events have the biggest and plannable catchment, making them easy to deliver and easy to get support from Suppliers for.
 Most importantly, there will be other businesses marketing seasonal events, so getting attention for your promotions won’t be such an uphill challenge.